atulX7/s3_plugin/README.md

 # 🚀 Data Sources Connector Framework 🚀

 Welcome to the Data Sources Connector Framework!
-This plugin facilitates a sleek interface for connecting with AWS S3, allowing you to fetch and analyze data seamlessly.
+This plugin facilitates a sleek interface for connecting with AWS S3, allowing you to fetch, crawl, and analyze data seamlessly.
 Let's get you started!

 ## 📦 Installation